 An Acquirer is a Visa/Master Card Affiliated Bank or Bank/Processor alliance that is in the business of processing credit card transactions for businesses and is always acquiring new merchants.

 Address Verification Service (AVS)

-The process of validating a cardholder’s given address against the issuer’s records, to determine accuracy and deter fraud.
+This is the process of validating a cardholder’s given address against the issuer’s records to determine accuracy and deter fraud.
 This service is provided as part of a credit card authorization for mail order/telephone order transactions.
 A code is returned with the authorization result that indicates the level of accuracy of the address match and helps secure the most favorable interchange rates.

 An adjustment is initiated by the acquirer to correct a processing error.
 The error could be a duplication of a transaction or the result of a cardholder dispute.
 The acquirer debits or credits the merchant DDA account for the dollar amount of the adjustment.